Isaiah 38 – King Hezekiah’s Life is Spared

-Then Hezekiah turned his face toward the wall, and prayed to the Lord, and said, “Remember now, O Lord, I pray, how I have walked before You in truth and with a loyal heart, and have done what is good in Your sight.”
+Then Hezekiah turned his face toward the wall, and prayed to the LORD, and said, “Remember now, O LORD, I pray, how I have walked before You in truth and with a loyal heart, and have done what is good in Your sight.”
 And Hezekiah wept bitterly.

 a.
 Hezekiah turned his face toward the wall: This shows how earnest Hezekiah was in his prayer.
 He directed his prayer in privacy to God, and not to any man.

 b.
-Remember now, O Lord: To our ears, Hezekiah’s prayer might almost sound ungodly.
+Remember now, O LORD: To our ears, Hezekiah’s prayer might almost sound ungodly.
 In it, his focus is on self-justification and his own merits.
-It is pretty much as if Hezekiah prayed, “Lord, I’ve been such a good boy and You aren’t being fair to me.
+It is pretty much as if Hezekiah prayed, “LORD, I’ve been such a good boy and You aren’t being fair to me.
 Remember what a good boy I’ve been and rescue me.”

 i.
 But under the Old Covenant, this was a valid principle on which to approach God.
-Passages like Leviticus 26 and Deuteronomy 28 show that under the Old Covenant, blesssing and cursing was sent by God on the basis of obedience or disobedience.
-On that principle, David could write in Psalm 15: Lord, who may abide in Your tabernacle?
+Passages like Leviticus 26 and Deuteronomy 28 show that under the Old Covenant, blessing and cursing was sent by God on the basis of obedience or disobedience.
+On that principle, David could write in Psalm 15: LORD, who may abide in Your tabernacle?
 Who may dwell in Your holy hill?
 He who walks uprightly, and works righteousness, and speaks the truth in his heart.
 (Psalm 15:1-2)

 ii.
 But under the New Covenant, we are blessed on the principle of faith in Jesus (Galatians 3:13-14).
 Hezekiah’s principle of prayer isn’t fitting for a Christian today.
 We pray in the name of Jesus (John 16:23-24), not in the name of who we are or what we have done.